top of page

 Safe Driving in Italy

 This topic is complicated, because driving in this country can be so unpredictable and erratic.
 Many places don’t have properly-marked lanes, leaving you to wonder if you are navigating down a one or two-lane street.
 Sometimes, scooters squeeze through the smallest gaps between cars.
-Drivers might decide to pass a slow truck at any time, even if it forces oncoming cars to drive on the shoulder.
-That's the case here:
+Drivers might suddenly decide to pass a slow truck at any time, even if it forces oncoming cars to drive on the shoulder.
+Here's one instance of that we saw happen in southern Italy:

 A car drives over a double line on the road, forcing an oncoming vehicle to drive on the shoulder.